mcp-agent.yaml

 which uvx

-"Git operations fail"
+which npx"Git operations fail"

 # Ensure you're in a git repository